Brian L. Schmidt: Biography

 Schmidt received dual undergraduate degrees, a B.M. in Music and a BSc in computer science from Northwestern University in 1985, where he created the first dual degree program between the School of Music and the Technological Institute there.
 Following that in 1987, he received his master's degree entitled "Computer Applications in Music" also from Northwestern University.
 Portions of his thesis were published in the Computer Music Journal in 1987.
 Early in his career, he worked in Chicago writing commercial jingles.

 Schmidt began in the video game music and sound industry in 1987 as a composer/sound designer and programmer for Williams Electronic Games in Chicago writing music and creating sound effects for pinball machines and coin-operated video games.
 At Williams, he was the lead composer and sound designer for games such as Black Knight 2000, Space Station, Swords of Fury, Banzai Run as well as the video game, NARC and also contributed to Fire! and Big Guns.
 In 1989, his theme from the video game, NARC, was recorded and released by the Pixies.

 In 1989, Schmidt left Williams to become one of the video game industry's first independent composers, sound designers and audio technologists under the company name of Schmidt Entertainment Technologies.
 While a consultant, he worked on over 120 console and arcade games.
-Schmidt is also the creator of the BSMT2000 audio DSP, which is used in various pinball games and video arcade machines and the QSound "Q1" 3D game sound chip used by CAPCOM.
+Schmidt is also the creator of the BSMT2000 (Brian Schmidt's Mouse Trap) audio DSP, which is used in various pinball games and video arcade machines and the QSound "Q1" 3D game sound chip used by CAPCOM.